 - LinkedIn cover images: The cover image on your LinkedIn page takes up less space than a cover image on many other social media channels do.
 Cover images on LinkedIn should be 1584 pixels wide by 396 pixels tall.

-- LinkedIn stories: LinkedIn stories image sizes are most effective with a 9:16 aspect ratio and developed to be 1080-by-1920 pixels.
+- LinkedIn stories: LinkedIn stories’ image sizes are most effective with a 9:16 aspect ratio and developed to be 1080-by-1920 pixels.
 Both JPEG and PNG files will work fine.

 - LinkedIn blog post image: A photo on a LinkedIn blog post that you or your company develops should be 1200 pixels wide by 627 pixels tall.

 Pinterest describes itself as a “visual discovery engine” where its users can find recipes, home decor ideas, how-tos, and other kinds of tips that provide a spark of inspiration.
 Pinterest users who discover pins they like can save them onto dedicated and personalized boards, allowing them to organize their thoughts and inspiration visually.
-How pins are designed and are displayed is of prime importance to an organization trying to reach audiences.
+How pins are designed and displayed is of prime importance to an organization trying to reach audiences.

 Here are Pinterest’s current image, video, and cover photo sizes:

-- Pinterest pin sizes: Pinterest recommends the following three pin sizes — (1) a standard pin should have a 2:3 aspect ratio and be 1000 pixels wide by 1500 pixels high; (2) a square pin would have a 1:1 aspect ratio and be 1000 by 1000 pixels; and (3) a long pin should be a 1:2.6 aspect ratio and be 1000 pixels wide and 2100 pixels tall.
+- Pinterest pin sizes: Pinterest recommends the following three pin sizes — (1) a standard pin should have a 2:3 aspect ratio and be 1000 pixels wide by 1500 pixels high; (2) a square pin should have a 1:1 aspect ratio and be 1000 by 1000 pixels; and (3) a long pin should be a 1:2.6 aspect ratio and be 1000 pixels wide and 2100 pixels tall.

 - Pinterest board cover: If you choose to upload your own image as a Pinterest board cover, it needs to have a 1:1 aspect ratio and be 600 by 600 pixels.